 The budgeting of Asset Forfeiture money for the Service and Supplies has been problematic recently.
-Although a significant amount of seized assets goes through the forfeiture process in both the Sate and Federal systems, when any of the money will be received is unpredictable.
-The last fiscal year and this current fiscal year have been lean for distribution of funds.
+Although a significant amount of seized assets goes through the forfeiture process in both the Sate and Federal systems, when any monies will be received is unpredictable.
+The last fiscal year and this current fiscal year have been lean on distribution of funds.
 As of this date, the Sheriff has provided a bridge-loan to make last fiscal year's budget whole.
 The same may be true for this fiscal year's budget.
-The loan(s) comes with the stipulation that when asset forfeiture money is received, the Sheriff will be paid back first for the money he has loaned the MCTF.
+The loan(s) comes with the stipulation that, when asset forfeiture money is received, the Sheriff will be paid back first for the money he has loaned the MCTF.

-In preparation for this upcoming fiscal years' budget, the Oversight Committee has recommended that, in an effort to be more transparent with our budget, we modify how we prepare our annual budget.
+In preparation for this upcoming fiscal years' budget, the Oversight Committee continues to modify how we prepare our annual budget.
 Rather than list asset forfeiture money as the funding source of Service and Supplies, we will now break our budget into 2 separate, but inclusive allocations for our JPA members.